Ford Duratec V6 engine

-The Ford Duratec V6, is an aluminum-block, dual overhead cam V6 engine with a 60° bank angle and cast iron cylinder liners — introduced with the 1993 Ford Mondeo and used widely through 2012 in numerous vehicles by Ford's associates brands, including Mercury, Lincoln, a variant in Jaguar and Mazda.
+The Ford Duratec V6 is an aluminum-block, dual overhead cam V6 engine with a 60° bank angle and cast iron cylinder liners.
+It was introduced with the 1993 Ford Mondeo and used widely through 2012 in numerous vehicles by Ford's associates brands, including Mercury, Lincoln, Jaguar and Mazda.

-Ford's design brief outlined an engine for front-drive, transverse layouts, short enough for an 11-metre turning radius and with class-leading performance, emissions, economy and durability — as well as reduced NVH.
+Ford's design brief outlined an engine for front-drive, transverse layouts that was short enough for an 11-metre turning radius and with class-leading performance, emissions, economy and durability, as well as reduced NVH.

 Interviewed at the time of the engine's U.S. launch in the Ford Contour, head of Ford's V6 program Bruce Coventry noted that Ford had turned to Porsche at a time when its engine development resources were stretched thin.
-Porsche had already completed the engine's early development — which explains its commonality with Porsche's engines of the period.
-Notably the cylinder head design and use of a main bearing ladder design both recall Porsche's V8 engine design for its 928.
+Porsche had already completed the engine's early development, which explains its commonality with Porsche's engines of the period.
+Notably, the cylinder head design and the use of a main bearing ladder recall Porsche's V8 engine design for its 928.